 - Demonstrate professional skills to begin work in any one of the specialty areas of occupational therapy practice with the general and specific tools necessary to complete the job requirements.

-- In addition, the graduate will complete the comprehensive learning outcomes identified with the General Education Component.
+- Complete the comprehensive learning outcomes identified with the General Education Component.